 In the above example, the cop clearly committed entrapment.
 The woman’s initial rejection of the cop’s solicitation shows that she is not predisposed to engage in prostitution.
 She eventually agreed only because the cop threatened her with deportation.
 Because the cop entrapped her, any prostitution charges against her should be dropped.

-2. What charges can an entrapment defense get dismissed in Nevada?
+2. What charges can an entrapment defense get dismissed?

 Entrapment can theoretically serve as a defense to any crime.
 In Nevada, the entrapment defense most often comes into play when people get charged with either:

 - selling drugs, or

 - child pornography

 In these types of cases, the police routinely set up “stings.”
 This is when the police use decoy officers to catch you in a criminal act such as soliciting prostitution, selling narcotics, or buying child porn.
 However, sting operations cross the line into entrapment if the cops cajole or harass you into participating in criminal activity you would not otherwise take part in.2

 Nevada police routinely target the LGBT community by stationing undercover police officers at gay bars, nightclubs, and swim parties.
 They are typically looking to bust you for performing sex acts in public (open or gross lewdness) or showing your genitals (indecent exposure).

 There is usually surveillance video in these settings that capture the interaction between undercover cops and the people they arrest.
 If the video shows that the cop entrapped you — or that you did nothing illegal — the charge should be dismissed.
 Learn more about our Nevada LGBT lawyers.

-3. How can I tell if I have been entrapped in Nevada?
+3. How can I tell if I have been entrapped?